Shabbir012/Project-3B23/README.md

 # Speech-To-Text
 This involves converting any kind of audio files to text format.
 In this project, podcasts were mainly used and they were gotten from Apple.
-The library used for this is "Deepgram".
+The library used for this is "Deepgram".  **Before, this code can be run, you need to create an account with Deepgram and get an API which must not be forgotten.**
 This is the folder structure:

 ├── ...